cjekel/cjekel.github.io/cv.md

 ---
 ### Professional experience

+#### Lawrence Livermore National Laboratory
+{:.no_toc}
+2020 - Present: Postdoctoral Researcher Staff Member

+Build and deploy machine learning models for structural optimization software.

 #### Sandia National Laboratories
 {:.no_toc}
 2018 - 2020: Research & Development Graduate Intern

-Works in the Verification Validation (VV), Uncertainty Quantification (UQ), Credibility Process group.
+Worked in the Verification Validation (VV), Uncertainty Quantification (UQ), Credibility Process group.
 R&D of statistical methods to estimate extreme tail probabilities with a limited number of samples.

 #### University of Florida
 {:.no_toc}